EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml_primer.rst

    [[some_table_of_data]]
    a_key = "another value"

-Since MUSE requires a number of data files, paths to file can be formated quite flexibly.
-A `path` any key-value where the value ends with `.csv` or `.toml`, as well any key which ends in `_path`, `_file`, or `_dir`, e.g. `data_path` or `sector_dir`.
+..
+Since MUSE requires a number of data files, paths to file can be formated quite
+.. flexibly.
+A `path` any key-value where the value ends with `.csv` or `.toml`,
+.. as well any key which ends in `_path`, `_file`, or `_dir`, e.g. `data_path` or
+.. `sector_dir`.
 Paths can be formatted with shorthands for specific directories.
+..
 Shorth-hands are specified by curly-brackets:

+As MUSE requires a number of data file, paths to files can be formated in a flexible manner.
+Paths can be formatted with shorthands for specific directories and are defined with curly-brackets.
+For example:

 .. code-block:: TOML